paulipa/sico-wiki/tools/buyback.md

 2. Items are divided into different categories.
 You can find the different categories and taxes per the buyback locations from the Taxes and Locations table.

-3. Stack all the items that you plan to sell for us.
+3. Stack all the items that you plan to sell to us.
 You can stack all items in your inventory by right clicking the inventory and selecting stack all.
 This will make the output cleaner for you.
-Note that only repacked items can be stacked.
+Note that only repackaged items can be stacked.
 ![buyback-4-800x280.jpg](/buyback-4-800x280.jpg =500x)

 4. Highlight all the items you want to sell to use and press Ctrl – C (it will copy all the ores on your clipboard).